jasontconnell/crudgeon/README.md

 5. xmlignore
     - Don't generate XML attributes for this object.
 6. xmlwrapper  (array element name)
-    - This field is an XML Array in C# parlance.
+    - This field is an XML Array in .NET parlance.
 It will generate [XmlArray] and [XmlArrayItem] attributes
     - The property name will be passed to [XmlArray] and the array element name will be passed to [XmlArrayItem]

 In addition to fields, flags can be added to the entire object.
 For instance